Ambulance services call priority

-The priority of calls to the 9‑1‑1 emergency service is determined by the emergency medical dispatchers in the health communication centres.
-Dispatchers ask simple questions and use a prioritization system to quickly determine the nature of the situation and establish the priority of dispatch of ambulance services.
+Emergency medical dispatchers answer 9-1-1 calls and direct medical calls to a health communication centre.
+In the health communication centre, the emergency medical dispatcher asks simple questions and use a prioritization system to quickly determine the nature of the situation and establish the priority of dispatch of ambulance services and first responders.

 High priority calls

 When the call is high priority, the dispatcher contacts paramedics within seconds and informs them that they must respond.
 They do the same with the first responder service when there is a first responder service in the municipality concerned.
 Ambulance attendants drive to the scene using the siren and flashing lights as required.